The double kissing problem

 Given two touching unit spheres, what is the maximal number of disjoint unit spheres that can be arranged so that each touches at least one of the central spheres?

-It is not hard to come up with an arrangement of 18 spheres by cutting out a part of the fcc lattice (or A3 lattice):
+It is not hard to come up with an arrangement of 18 spheres by taking a part of the fcc lattice (or A3 lattice):

-As of writing this article, it seems that a 19-th sphere cannot made fit.
+As of writing, it seems that a 19-th sphere cannot made fit.

 However, in 2015 Moritz Firsching found that by shrinking the outer spheres by a tiny amount, to a radius of not less than 0.99, we actually can fit a 19-th sphere!
 Here is an animation of this arrangement based on coordinates provided by him on MathOverflow: